 These documents are not issued as contributions but as a TD at a study group or working party meeting, or as a document at a rapporteur meeting.
 As soon as they arrive they are made available, with the agreement of the study group chairman, for advance consideration by the relevant group.
 Moreover, they are issued with a reference to the originating organization.

-Appendix II Guidelines for collaboration using collaborative work
+Annex B Collaboration using collaborative work

+(This annex forms an integral part of this Recommendation.)

 The basic concept of collaboration using collaborative work is to closely couple the development, consensus building, and ballot/comment resolution efforts of an ITU-T Question and of the relevant group in an organization in an efficient and effective manner to produce mutually agreed common (or technically-aligned) documents.

-II.1 Establishing a collaborative work
+B.1 Establishing a collaborative work